carmenbianca/report-liferay/plan.md

 # Research

-TODO
+The research component of this internship has one very clear purpose: To form the foundation of the requirements analysis at the start of the software development cycle.
+For that reason, the research will be focused on discovering all factors adjacent to the requirements analysis.

 ## Main question

-TODO: this is a prescribing question.
+The main question spawns forth from two requirements of Liferay: Liferay wishes to know the licensing of \gls{inbound} code, and wishes to verify its
+\gls{outbound} licensing.
+They wish to do these things in an automated fashion.
+Reorder the words, and this becomes the main question of research:

 > Given Liferay’s needs, demands, requirements and limitations, what is the best
-> solution for automating Liferay's inbound and outbound licensing policies?
+> solution for automating Liferay's \gls{inbound} and \gls{outbound} licensing
+> policies?

 ## Sub-questions

+Because main questions need sub-questions, this section details five (TODO: verify this number) of them.

+The first two sub-questions directly elaborate on the main question in ways that are hopefully obvious:

-- What are the needs, demands, requirements and limitations of Liferay?
+(@needs) What are the needs, demands, requirements and limitations of Liferay?

-- What are the available technical solutions in the field of licensing compliance?
+(@solutions) What are the available technical solutions in the field of licensing compliance?
 What are their qualities?

-- TODO???
+Question @needs seeks to define some important terms in the main question.
+Question @solutions seeks to acquire information about existing technical approaches to adjacent problems, if any.

+(@methods) What are the possible methods of detecting the \gls{inbound}
+licensing of code?
+What are their qualities?

+(@measure) Is it possible to measure the quality of licensing?

+(@manual) What are the scenarios that should require manual intervention by Legal or Engineering?

 # Project activities